dinith95/CodingBook/database/sql.md

 - does allow a single null value not multiple null values
 - table can have **multiple unique constrainsts**.

+### Chek Constraints

+- applied to a column to check value in that column meets a condition
+- check constraint **allows nulls** to be inserted to the column.

 ## sample SQL Statements